typestack/class-validator/README.md

-validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isObject(object); // Checks if the object is valid Object (null, functions, arrays will return false) validator.isNotEmptyObject(object); // Checks if the object is not empty validator.isLowercase(str); // Checks if the string is lowercase.
+validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isJWT(str) // Checks if the string is valid JWT. validator.isObject(object); // Checks if the object is valid Object (null, functions, arrays will return false) validator.isNotEmptyObject(object); // Checks if the object is not empty validator.isLowercase(str); // Checks if the string is lowercase.